 All Services and Activities Volunteers are invited to attend a briefing session specific to their area, which will also include an overview of Crisis at Christmas.
 New and returning volunteers should attend this briefing to learn about changes to your service this year.
 Please note that new Services and Activities volunteers do not need to attend the New Volunteer Induction Session for General volunteers, but we strongly recommend that you all attend one of the specific sessions.

-All new Hub Volunteers will be invitied to an optional Hub Induction and during the application process you will be asked to select your preferred date for this.
+All new Pop-up warehouse Volunteers will be invitied to an optional warehouse Induction and during the application process you will be asked to select your preferred date for this.

 Do you provide transport for volunteers?